NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

 The diagram above depicts nGraph access from PaddlePaddle.
 The PaddlePaddle executor generates executable operator according to the program description (ProgramDesc). nGraph scans the operator sequence before execution and replaces the supported operators (or subgraphs) with nGraph operators.
 PaddlePaddle can then execute the nGraph operators and unreplaced PaddlePaddle operators with a uniform interface.
 The unreplaced operators are executed by PaddlePaddle native implementation.

-nGraph's current integration on PaddlePaddle's github repository is organized in the following file structure:
+nGraph's current integration reflected on PaddlePaddle's github repository is organized in the following file structure:

 .. _figure-B: